 “It’s something you try not to think too much about now,” Amanda says.
 “I began performing CPR and called for help.
 It was the scariest six minutes of my life, but somehow I was able to do everything I needed to do to bring Teddy back to life.”

 The Baileys were readmitted to the hospital and spent six weeks there while Teddy’s apnea spells were monitored and assessed.
 During this time, tests revealed that Teddy had what is known as periventricular leukomalacia (PVL), or severe damage in the white matter located around the ventricles of the brain.

 The symptoms of PVL vary from child to child, but it often makes it much more likely that a child will have difficulty controlling certain motor movements.
-It also puts a child at a much greater risk for developing cerebral palsy (CP).
+It also puts a child at a much greater risk of developing cerebral palsy (CP).

 Five Years Later: A Diagnosis Doesn’t Define a Future